bmc/avsl/index.md

 ## Building from Source

-Building the library requires [SBT][] and Scala 2.8.0.RC3 or Scala 2.8.0.RC2.
+Building the library requires [SBT][] and Scala 2.8.0.
 Install SBT, as described at the SBT web site.
 Then, assuming you have an `sbt` shell script (or .BAT file, for Windows), run:

     sbt update